magomimmo/modern-cljs/doc/second-edition/tutorial-15.md

 0 failures, 0 errors.
 ```

-WOW, it worked.
-All the assertions of the sole unit test we defined in
+It worked.
+All the assertions of the sole unit test we defined in the
-the `modern-cljs.shopping.validators-test` namespace have been
+`modern-cljs.shopping.validators-test` namespace have been executed
-executed.
+and they all succeeded.

 Don't forget that the `boot-test` task is for CLJ only and it has
 nothing to offer for CLJS.
 Later we'll afford CLJS testing as well.

 ## CLJ TDD

-We still want more to cover a typical TDD workflow in which any time
+Even if the progress is palpable, we still have to cover a typical TDD
-you modify your source code the corresponding tests are executed again
+workflow.
+Any time you modify your source code the corresponding unit
-and again.
+tests should be executed again.

 The composable nature of `boot` tasks is the answer.
 Do you remember
 when at the beginning of this series we introduced the `watch` task